 6.3A.3.1.1 General ON/OFF time mask for CA (2UL CA)

-Editor’s Note: This clause is incomplete.
-The following aspects are either missing or not yet determined:
+Editor’s Note: The following aspects are either missing or not yet determined:

+Measurement Uncertainties and Test Tolerances and Test limit analysis for intra-band contiguous CA supporting aggregated BW > 400MHz is TBD.

-Measurement Uncertainty and Test Tolerances are FFS.
+Measurement Uncertainties and Test Tolerances and Test limit analysis are FFS for power class 1, 2, 4, 5, 6 and 7.

-Test requirement of ON power is FFS.

-Testability of OFF power needs further study.

-The method of setting UE transmitted power is FFS.

-TP analysis is FFS

-Applicability of Beam peak of single UL is FFS.

-The UPLF test mode is applicable to UEs Release 16 and forward.
-This test case is incomplete for Release 15 until UE PHR method is used to prevent SCell drop.

 6.3A.3.1.1.1 Test purpose

 To verify that the general ON/OFF time mask for CA meets the requirements given in 6.3A.3.1.1.5.
 Transmission of the wrong power increases interference to other channels, or increases transmission errors in the uplink channel.